Guillaume I de Coucy

-Sir Guillaume I de Coucy (Note: Also William de Coucy.) (died 1335), Lord of Coucy, Oisy, La Fère, Marle and Montmirail.
+Sir Guillaume I de Coucy (Note: Also William de Coucy.) (died 1335) was a 14th-century French nobleman.
+He was Lord of Coucy, Oisy, La Fère, Marle and Montmirail.

 Biography

 Guillaume was the son of Enguerrand V de Coucy and Christine de Lindsay.

 Marriage and issue

 Guillaume married secondly Isabelle, daughter of Guy IV de Chatillon and Marie de Bretagne, they are known to have had the following known issue.